advika2/KdTreeST/readme.txt

 tree.

 /* *****************************************************************************
- *  Describe your method for range search in a kd-tree.
+ *  Describing method for range search in a kd-tree.
  **************************************************************************** */
 I used recursion for range search.
 That is, I started at the root, and then searched recursively for points in the left and right subtrees, respectively.
 I